Unit 3 - Practice Quiz

 comparison of present, past and future tenses Medium

-A. will have been living
+A. will have lived

 B. are living

-C. will be living
+C. will have been living

-D. will have lived
+D. will be living

 36 Water at 100 degrees Celsius, but look, the water in this pot yet because the stove isn't hot enough.